Business Unit Reports

 Current-year investment performance

-Under the Long Service Benefits Portability Act 2018, the Authority is permitted to invest Scheme assets for the benefit of the Schemes.
+Under the Act, the Authority is permitted to invest Scheme assets for the benefit of the schemes.

-The Authority is working with its advisers to adjust portfolio positioning in response to market movements and changes to economic conditions and policy outlook of governments, which may affect key investment asset classes.
+The Authority is continually working with its investment manager to adjust portfolio positioning in response to market movements and changes to economic conditions and policy outlook of governments, which may affect key investment asset classes.